 Housing arrangements for each fraternity and sorority at Illinois Wesleyan University vary as some chapters own their houses and some chapters live in University-owned facilities.
 The actual living arrangements vary greatly in regard to how many members may reside in a house, and in each room.

 University-Owned Chapter Houses

 Four fraternities are currently housed in University-owned chapter houses.
-These chapters are: Acacia, Phi Gamma Delta (FIJI), Sigma Chi, Tau Kappa Epsilon, and Theta Chi.
+These chapters are: Acacia, Phi Gamma Delta (FIJI), Tau Kappa Epsilon, and Theta Chi.

 Privately-Owned Chapter Houses